hoangsonww/WeatherMate-App/.github/README.md

 ---

 Created with ❤️ in 2024 by [Son Nguyen](https://github.com/hoangsonww).
-All rights reserved.
+Thank you for using WeatherMate! 🌤️